Subscribe to receive our lead generation tips directly in your inbox every week

 1. Linkedin Lead Search

 This technique focuses on finding people rather than find companies.
-LinkedIn Sales Navigator is more efficient at finding people than at finding companies.
+LinkedIn Sales Navigator has many search filters and is more efficient at finding people than at finding companies.

-If you don’t have an account-based outbound strategy, you can simply look for the job titles you want in the Lead Search.
+If you don’t have an account-based linkedin prospecting strategy, you can simply look for the job titles you want in the Lead Search.

 Let’s say you are looking for E-Commerce clients in a particular industry

-You can create a boolean search with the keyword “E-commerce” and the job titles you are looking for: “E-Commerce” AND (“Owner” OR “VP” OR “Director” OR “Manager”)
+You can create a sales navigator boolean search with the keyword “E-commerce” and the job titles you are looking for: “E-Commerce” AND (“Owner” OR “VP” OR “Director” OR “Manager”)

 For example, with this search you are looking for: